 Innovations in warehousing revolved around improving warehouse efficiency through the application of robotics and other automation software; wearable augmented reality-based devices; and third-party warehousing services targeting individual retailers.
 The sector also saw the rise of warehousing marketplaces in recent years, adding alternatives to the handling of excess inventory and excess warehouse space.

-- 2021 has been a record-breaking year for logistics software and supply management technology firms.
+- The year 2021 has been record-breaking for logistics software and supply management technology firms.

 - Forecasts suggest more than $180 billion will be raised by the end of 2021, doubling the capital raised in 2020.